Abhimanyu08/blog/_pages/about.md

 I have read first two parts of Deep learning book by Goodfellow et. al and made some nice handwritten notes which I am too lazy to upload (but I'll do that soon hopefully maybe).
 I would highly recommend fast.ai courses.
 I have taken deep learning for coders and deep learning from the foundations.
 It took insanely long time for me to complete them but it was worth it.

-All of these resources I have mentioned are freely available on the Internet except Gilbert Strang's book.
+All of the resources I have mentioned are freely available on the Internet except Gilbert Strang's book.
 You can take his freely available lectures on MIT OCW instead which follow the book closely.

 Progress feels very slow right now but I try to just enjoy the process and not care about the results (Yes, I am lucky and privileged enought that I can do so).
 Most of the times though, I get mired in periods of anxiety and self-doubt.